stonesteel1023/testForStringConcatenation/README.md

 * testStringBuilder ->  ---- nanoTime

-⇒ StringBuilder is the best way to concate STRINGS
+⇒ StringBuilder is the best way concatenate with strings

 **64bit environment**